Southampton Fresh Air Home

 • Ages: 8–18 years old

-• Schedule: Each summer there are two three-week sessions, plus a one-week program for younger children who have never been away from home and for children who require a higher level of nursing care such as tube feeding
+• Schedule: Each summer there are two three-week sessions, plus a one-week program for younger children who have never been away from home and for children who require a higher level of nursing care such as tube feeding.

 Southampton Fresh Air Home is a nonprofit residential center offering summer camp sessions and year-round programs for children and young adults with physical disabilities.
-Its mission is to provide an enriching, recreational and educational experience and to support physical, emotional, and educational development with the goal of fostering self-esteem, maturity, and independence through a broadly balanced program, while providing families with respite.
-The program is described as a Special Needs Children’s Camp and is one of the few residential camp facilities in the eastern United States designed specifically for children with physical disabilities.
+The mission of Southampton Fresh Air Home is to provide an enriching, recreational and educational experience and to support physical, emotional, and educational development with the goal of fostering self-esteem, maturity, and independence through a broadly balanced program, while providing families with a respite.
+The program is one of the few residential camp facilities in the eastern United States designed specifically for children with physical disabilities and serves current campers ages 8–18 and young adult alumni who have aged out of the summer camp program.

 Southampton Fresh Air Home has been serving youth with physical disabilities since 1901 and has welcomed thousands of campers over more than 125 years.
+The program includes an Alumni Program with alumni days and weekends and alumni acting as mentors in cabins.
 The leadership team includes Executive Director Thomas Naro, Camp Director David Billingham, Event Coordinator Patricia Lynch, Assistant Camp Director Kiara Esteves, Program Manager Emma Herrmann, Infirmary and Camper Care Coordinator Eilis Welsh, and Facilities Coordinator Terrell Jones.
-The environment is led by caring, highly trained staff, and there is an on-site registered nurse available 24 hours a day.
+No child is denied an opportunity to be a camper because of their inability to pay.

-Last updated February 9, 2026.
+Last updated May 30, 2026.

 • Ages: 8–18 years old

-• Schedule: Each summer there are two three-week sessions, plus a one-week program for younger children who have never been away from home and for children who require a higher level of nursing care such as tube feeding
+• Schedule: Each summer there are two three-week sessions, plus a one-week program for younger children who have never been away from home and for children who require a higher level of nursing care such as tube feeding.

 Southampton Fresh Air Home is a nonprofit residential center offering summer camp sessions and year-round programs for children and young adults with physical disabilities.
-Its mission is to provide an enriching, recreational and educational experience and to support physical, emotional, and educational development with the goal of fostering self-esteem, maturity, and independence through a broadly balanced program, while providing families with respite.
-The program is described as a Special Needs Children’s Camp and is one of the few residential camp facilities in the eastern United States designed specifically for children with physical disabilities.
+The mission of Southampton Fresh Air Home is to provide an enriching, recreational and educational experience and to support physical, emotional, and educational development with the goal of fostering self-esteem, maturity, and independence through a broadly balanced program, while providing families with a respite.
+The program is one of the few residential camp facilities in the eastern United States designed specifically for children with physical disabilities and serves current campers ages 8–18 and young adult alumni who have aged out of the summer camp program.

 Southampton Fresh Air Home has been serving youth with physical disabilities since 1901 and has welcomed thousands of campers over more than 125 years.
+The program includes an Alumni Program with alumni days and weekends and alumni acting as mentors in cabins.
 The leadership team includes Executive Director Thomas Naro, Camp Director David Billingham, Event Coordinator Patricia Lynch, Assistant Camp Director Kiara Esteves, Program Manager Emma Herrmann, Infirmary and Camper Care Coordinator Eilis Welsh, and Facilities Coordinator Terrell Jones.
-The environment is led by caring, highly trained staff, and there is an on-site registered nurse available 24 hours a day.
+No child is denied an opportunity to be a camper because of their inability to pay.

-Last updated February 9, 2026.
+Last updated May 30, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.